 On March 15, 2022, President Biden signed the Adjustable Interest Rate (LIBOR) Act, which transitions contracts that use LIBOR as a benchmark for adjustable interest rates to another benchmark, once LIBOR is permanently discontinued after June 30, 2023.
-The Act provides, among other things, that a default alternative benchmark based on SOFR published by the New York Federal Reserve Bank will automatically apply after the LIBOR replacement date for any contract that does not select a benchmark replacement for LIBOR or identify a person authorized to select a benchmark replacement after LIBOR is permanently discontinued.
-The Act also provides that if the SOFR-based benchmark replacement.
-The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement.
-The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement is by law a commercially reasonable replacement for LIBOR, that the use of that benchmark replacement.
-The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement.
-The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement is by law a commercially reasonable replacement for LIBOR, that the use of that benchmark replacement.
-The Act further authorizes the Board of the Federal Reserve to promulgate regulations under the statute within six months of its enactment.
-We are currently evaluating the impact of the Act and related regulations on our LIBOR-based instruments, including cretain classes of our outstanding fixed-to-floating preferred stock.
-However, we believe that the Act should provide some measure of certainty with respect to the treatment of such instruments once LIBOR is permanently discontinued.
+The Act provides, among other things, that a default alternative benchmark based on SOFR published by the New York Federal Reserve Bank will automatically apply after the LIBOR replacement date for any contract that does not select a benchmark replacement for LIBOR or identify a person authorized to select a benchmark replacement is permanently discontinued.
+The Act also provides that if the SOFR-based benchmark replacement is selected to replace LIBOR, the person responsible under a contract for determining values is not required to obtain the consent of anyone before determining values based on that benchmark replacement.
+The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement is by law a commercially reasonable replacement for LIBOR, that the use of that benchmark replacement cannot be deemed a breach of a contract or an impairment of the right of any person to receive payment under that contract, and that no person can be liable for selecting or using that benchmark replacement.
+The Act further authorizes the Board of the Federal Reserve to promulgate regulations under the statute to designate specific SOFR-based rates that incorporate the statutory spread adjustments as replacement rates for covered LIBOR contracts.
+The Federal Reserve has proposed (i) SOFR compounded in arrears for derivatives, using the same methodology as under the International Swaps and Derivatives Association protocol, (ii) CME Term SOFR for all covered non-government-sponsored enterprise ("GSE") cash products and (iii) a 30-day compounded SOFR average for certain GSE contracts.
+The proposed rules remain subject to public comment.
+We are currently evaluating the impact of the Act and proposed regulations on our LIBOR-based instruments, including cer